-First, stacks with zero chemical emissions were eliminated from both data sets.
+First, stacks with zero chemical emissions were eliminated from both datasets.
 Since TRI only requires coal- or oil-fired utilities to report, facilities that used only gas were also eliminated from stk599.xls (gas-fired utilities were not included in the second file at all).
-The two files were combined, with data from the second file used whenever there were valid data on the same facility in both files.
-This resulted in a data set of almost 1200 records, consisting of 575 unique facilities.
+The two files were combined, with data from the second file used whenever there was valid data on the same facility in both files.
+This resulted in a dataset of almost 1200 records, consisting of 575 unique facilities.